topicusonderwijs/wise-r-starter/README.md

 about this user using the OAuth2 *client credentials* flow;
 * or on the frontend, using the OpenID Connect *implicit flow*, after which the contents of the ID token are shown.

-The code serves as an example for Educative Applications and is deliberately written in plain, framework-independent Javascript.
+The code serves as an example for Educational Applications and is deliberately written in plain, framework-independent Javascript.

 If you would like to try it out, contact us at <wise-r@topicus.nl> for developer credentials.